ybgskr12/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!